-The Communist Party rejects the notion that the current economic and financial crisis is primarily the result of so-called ‘sub-prime’ mortgage lending to high-risk homebuyers in the USA.
+The Communist Party of Britain rejects the notion that the current economic and financial crisis is primarily the result of so-called ‘sub-prime’ mortgage lending to high-risk homebuyers in the USA.

 While US corporate greed and war expenditure helped precipitate a credit crisis, the New Labor government and the financial monopolies in the City of London cannot escape responsibility for their policies.